BeaEngine/beaengine/doc/beaengine.md

 **Return**

 The function may sends you back 3 values. if it has analyzed an invalid opcode, it sends back UNKNOWN_OPCODE (-1).
 If it tried to read a byte located outside the Security Block, it sends back OUT_OF_BLOCK (-2).
 In others cases, it sends back the length instruction.
 Thus, you can use it as a LDE.
-To have a detailed status, use **infos.status** field.
+To have a detailed status, use **infos.Error** field.

 # 2. Disasm infos